 Baking in the winter, even with a stiff starter, always presents problems here at my house: it’s cold!
-Probably not quite the cold you get in other parts of the world but it sure is cold to me, and my starter.
-Kitchen temperatures are consistently hovering between 68º and 70ºF which really inhibits yeast and bacteria activity.
-I’ll typically offset this by changing the percentage of mature starter carryover or by heating up the water used in my feedings (a dough proofer is another great option), but I like to try to keep my starter around 76-78°F (24-25°C).
+Probably not quite the cold you get in other parts of the world, but it sure is cold to me, and my starter.
+Kitchen temperatures are consistently hovering between 68º and 70ºF which inhibits yeast and bacteria activity.
+I’ll typically offset this by changing the percentage of mature starter carryover or by heating the water used in my feedings (a dough proofer is another great option), but I like to try to keep my starter around 76-78°F (24-25°C).
 Keeping my starter at that temperature is not easy to do when winter is bombarding your area.
-You just have to make do with the warmest spot you can find in your kitchen, for me this is next to my whisky collection… almost poetic.
+You have to make do with the warmest spot you can find in your kitchen, for me this is next to my whiskey collection.
+Almost poetic.

 Ok back on task here… During this challenging baking season, I’ve been experimenting with a much more stiff starter than my typical “liquid” one I’ve described thus far (outlined by Chad Robertson at Tartine Bakery).
 It seems many bakers argue over the differences between stiff and liquid starters, their benefits, differences, and similarities.
 I’ll first give a few high-level characteristics of each and then go into some things I’ve noticed after a month or more from a more personal perspective.